Research Registry: Studies & Clinical Trials

-In the Studies and Clinical Trials registry, we list ongoing research studies which give patients with PMDD or PME a chance to learn about opportunities in which they may wish to participate.
+In this research registry, we list ongoing studies and clinical trials.
+This gives patients with PMDD or PME a chance to learn about opportunities in which they may wish to participate.
 We offer this registry as a free service to allow scientists and patients to connect.
 All studies listed have Ethics Board Approval.

 Please note that IAPMD cannot answer any specific requests about the below studies.
 Please contact the researcher/establishment directly.

-Contact Researcher Katie O’Dowd here with any questions or further information.
-Take part here.
+Contact Dr. Sophie Hodgetts with any questions or for further information.

 Looking for: Volunteers must be 18 years of age or older, have a menstrual cycle, and be willing to respond to an anonymous survey.